nurullhkrds/deneme/README.md

         requestDTO.setChannelCode("testChannel");
         requestDTO.setOperatingBranchCode("testBranch");
         // Add other required fields
+        requestDTO.setOtherRequiredField("value"); // Add all necessary fields here

         GetBillPaymentExpenseResponseDTO responseDTO = new GetBillPaymentExpenseResponseDTO();
         // Fill responseDTO fields as needed
+        responseDTO.setSomeField("expectedValue"); // Fill this with the actual expected values

         when(paymentFacade.getBillPaymentExpense(any(GetBillPaymentExpenseRequestDTO.class))).thenReturn(responseDTO);
         doNothing().when(requestContext).setChannelSessionId(any(String.class));